EsaLaboratory/OPLEM/README.md

 Getting started
 ----------------

-The simplest way to start is to run the notebook `ToU_simple.ipynb` that demonstrate a simple case study.
+The simplest way to start is to run the notebook `ToU_simple.ipynb` that demonstrates a simple case study.

 More advanced case studies can be found under the root directory of the repo:
 - test_TOU_Market.py